progit/progit/de/04-git-server/01-chapter4.markdown

 <!--With this method, you can quickly get a read/write Git server up and running for a handful of developers.-->

-Mit dieser Methode kannst du schnell für eine Handvoll Entwickler einen Lese/Schreib Git-Server zum Laufen bekommen.
+Mit dieser Methode kannst Du schnell für eine Handvoll Entwickler einen Lese/Schreib Git-Server zum Laufen bekommen.

 <!--As an extra precaution, you can easily restrict the 'git' user to only doing Git activities with a limited shell tool called `git-shell` that comes with Git.
 If you set this as your 'git' user’s login shell, then the 'git' user can’t have normal shell access to your server.
 To use this, specify `git-shell` instead of bash or csh for your user’s login shell.
 To do so, you’ll likely have to edit your `/etc/passwd` file:-->

-Als zusätzliche Vorsichtsmaßnahme kannst du den Benutzer ‚git‘ so beschränken, dass er nur Git-Aktivitäten mit einem limitierten Shell-Tool namens `git-shell` ausführen kann, dass mit Git kommt.
-Wenn du das als Login-Shell des ‚git‘-Benutzers einrichtest, dann hat der Benutzer ‚git‘ keinen normalen Shell-Zugriff auf den Server.
-Zur Benutzung bestimme `git-shell` anstatt von bash oder csh als Login-Shell deines Benutzers.
-Um das zu tun wirst du wahrscheinlich deine `/etc/passwd` editieren:
+Als zusätzliche Vorsichtsmaßnahme kannst Du den Benutzer ‚git‘ so beschränken, dass er nur Git-Aktivitäten mit einem limitierten Shell-Tool namens `git-shell` ausführen kann, dass mit Git kommt.
+Wenn Du das als Login-Shell des ‚git‘-Benutzers einrichtest, dann hat der Benutzer ‚git‘ keinen normalen Shell-Zugriff auf den Server.
+Zur Benutzung bestimme `git-shell` anstatt von bash oder csh als Login-Shell Deines Benutzers.
+Um das zu tun wirst Du wahrscheinlich Deine `/etc/passwd` editieren:

 	$ sudo vim /etc/passwd

 <!--At the bottom, you should find a line that looks something like this:-->

-Am Ende solltest du eine Zeile finden, die in etwa so aussieht:
+Am Ende solltest Du eine Zeile finden, die in etwa so aussieht:

 	git:x:1000:1000::/home/git:/bin/sh